 The main problem with this carrier is that it won’t be approved for all airlines.
 It’s just a hair too big for Southwest’s specifications, for instance, so you’ll need to make sure that it is approved by the specific airline you’re flying with in order to ensure there are no issues.

 As a general carrier the Pettall Stable Carrier is great, it’s ease of use, rigid frame, and convenient features make for a great overall product, but if you want to travel completely hassle-free it’s best to look into another option for transporting your small dog.

 For carry-on pet containers, you’ll definitely want to make sure that your new carrier is actually approved by the airline you’re riding with.
 In most cases, there should be no issue, but just because a product is approved for air travel doesn’t necessarily mean that you’ll be able to take it on all airlines as regulations can vary quite a bit.

 There are a couple of additional features which can also make your life a bit easier, including clip on bowls for food and water and crates with a built in absorbent bedding which can save you some time when you’re setting up for air travel.
 For the most part, though, your preparations will consist of keeping your dog calm (Guide: Taking Your Dog Airborne) in order to ensure a stress-free journey for both of you.

 The most important thing to consider here is your dog’s comfort, all of these are good, solid choices so you’ll need to tailor things for your own particular animal.
 Buying an air-approved crate for your dog is something you’ll be glad you did as you take your animal with you on your journeys, and can help to make the process much less stressful for both you and your animal.

-There’s a number of things (A Quick Checklist for Air Travel with Your Dog) you’ll also need to keep in mind when you take your dog on an airplane, but making a great choice of housing is a step in the right direction.
+There’s a number of things (A Quick Checklist for Air Travel with Your Dog) you’ll also need to keep in mind when you choose best dog carriers for planes and take your dog on an airplane, but making a great choice of housing is a step in the right direction.